ted-lang/ted/docs/src/getting-started/hello-world.md

 # Hello World

 Let's write your first Ted program.
+These examples use the timed hardware modeling library; core code looks like normal systems code and does not use `@`.

 ## The Simplest Program